inverseproblem/PestoSeis/JOSSpaper/paper.md

 affiliations:
  - name: Institute of Geophysics, ETH Zurich, Switzerland
    index: 1
-date: 28 June 2021
+date: 13 July 2021
 bibliography: paper.bib

 ---

 # Summary
 `PestoSeis` is a Python package aiming at educational seismology.
-It contains functions to solve two-dimensional seismic problems in terms of traveletimes, rays and acoustic and elastic wave propagation.
+It contains functions to solve two-dimensional seismic problems in terms of traveltimes, rays and acoustic and elastic wave propagation.
 Moreover, a set of functions performing basic seismic processing for exploration geophysics is provided.
 The entire package is written in the Python language to allow users to explore the code for understanding the numerical algorithms and to minimize dependencies and simplify the installation process.
 A set of illustrative examples covering all included algorithms is provided.

 # Statement of Need

 `PestoSeis` is a numerical laboratory to learn about seismology, written in the Python language.
 One of the design goals is simplicity and easiness of use.
-It contains a set of functions related to different aspects of seismology, ranging from simple straight rays computations to a full-waveform elastic solver for two-dimensional (2-D) problems.
-It thus collects several routines under a single package allowing the user to explore different topics in seismology with an hands-on approach.
-Moreover, a complete set of examples illustrating the functionality of the code is provided, with the double aim of illustrating some seismological problems and how to utilize the code.
+It contains a set of functions related to different aspects of seismology, ranging from simple straight ray computations to a full-waveform elastic solver for two-dimensional (2-D) problems.
+It thus collects several routines under a single package allowing the user to explore different topics in seismology with a hands-on approach.
+Moreover, a complete set of examples demonstrating the functionality of the code is provided, with the double aim of illustrating some seismological problems and how to utilize the code.

-The entire code is written in Python to avoid the need of linking to a low-level languages and allow the user to directly explore the code in order to understand how the algorithms work.
+The entire code is written in Python to avoid the need of linking to a low-level language and to allow the user to directly explore the code in order to understand how the algorithms work.
 Moreover, the depency on other packages is kept to the minimum to simplify the installation process and, again, understanding of the source code from the user perspective.
 `PestoSeis` can thus be used, for instance, in a course on seismology, where a set of exercises can be designed to help understanding certain topics in a practical way, allowing the students to calculate results that could not be obtained by hand calculations.

 `PestoSeis` addresses the following set of 2-D seismic problems: